 The network design entailed configuring and implementing assorted hardware with the backbone of the network consisting of two Layer 3 Cisco Catalyst switches configured for SPAN (Switched Port Analyser).
-The hardware components consisted of HP ProLiant Servers operating as a Virtual Machine for two Microsoft VMs, one performing authentication and name resolution and the other tasked with the collection of data using Wireshark.
-Included in the design were a Raspberry Pi 3 installed with Kali-Linux and a Lenovo laptop Windows 10 running Kali-Linux as a VM on Oracle VM VirtualBox.
-Kali-Linux incorporates preinstalled ethical hacking tools which were used to perform various penetration tests on the five MFPs and capture the generated data.
+The hardware components consisted of HP ProLiant Servers operating as a Virtual Machine (VM) for two Microsoft VMs, one performing authentication and name resolution and the other tasked with the collection of data using Wireshark.
+Included in the design was a Raspberry Pi installed with Kali-Linux and a Lenovo laptop Windows 10 running Kali-Linux as a VM on Oracle VirtualBox.
+Kali-Linux incorporates preinstalled ethical hacking tools which were used to perform various penetration tests on the five sample MFPs and capture the generated data.
 The isolated network design delivers reliable and repeatable experiments in a controlled environment mitigating the potential for data corruption and supporting the verified and validated ethos of the research methodology.

 Botha, J. and Von Solms, S. (2018).
 “Security Threats and Measures on Multifunctional Devices”, ECCWS 2018 17th European Conference on Cyber Warfare and Security.
 Oslo, 28-29 June 2018.
 Reading, Academic Conference and Publishing International Limited, (pp. 38 – 48)

 Chapple, M., Stewart, J., and Gibson, D. (2018).
 CISSP, Certified Information Systems Security Professional, Official Study Guide, 8th edition, Indianapolis, John Wiley & Sons Inc